And now it's all this

 Latest Posts

 [Equations in this post may not look right (or appear at all) in your RSS reader.
 Go to the original article to see them rendered properly.]
-The sixth way we’ll derive the formula for the center deflection of a uniformly loaded simply...
+My fundamental rule is Don’t, but a single word wouldn’t make for much of a blog post.
+In what...

 [Equations in this post may not look right (or appear at all) in your RSS reader.
 Go to the original article to see them rendered properly.]
-The next technique we’ll use to derive the formula for the center deflection of a simply...
+Yesterday I watched the most recent Numberphile video, in which Ben Sparks explains a few finite...

 [Equations in this post may not look right (or appear at all) in your RSS reader.
 Go to the original article to see them rendered properly.]
-In the introductory post to this series, I mentioned that the shear is the derivative of the...
+You’ve probably seen somewhere that the density of Saturn is less than that of water.
+If there...